anshumannx/anshumannx/README.md

 🚀 About Me

-🔭 I’m currently working on [Project Name or Tech Focus] 🌱 I’m learning .Net Aspire
+🔭 I’m currently working as a Software dev in Mohali.

+🌱 I’m learning .Net Aspire

-💬 Ask me about .NET, Angular, AWS, Databases, or anything tech-related 📫 How to reach me: anshumankaushal91@gmail.com |
+💬 Ask me about .NET, Angular, AWS, Databases, or anything tech-related

+📫 How to reach me: anshumankaushal91@gmail.com |

 🛠️ Technologies and Tools